 Qiang White Stone Religion

 The Qiang have traditionally believed that white stone and fir trees are symbols of all gods.
 The white stone is a kind of white quartz.
 The early morning of the 3rd day of the first lunar month, during the white stone festival, Qiang families take time to worship white stone.
 Offerings like wine and steamed bun are presented before the spirit tablet of the white stone on the roof of the family's house, and cypress boughs are set on fire to worship gods.
 As the morning darkness disappears, fragrant smoke from the offerings hang over the village.
 [Source: Liu Jun, Museum of Nationalities, Central University for Nationalities, Science of China, China virtual museums, Computer Network Information Center of Chinese Academy of Sciences]

-White stone symbolizes the mountain god, sheep god, stone god, ox god and other gods for things that are valuable to the Qiangs.
+In Qiang lands white stones are find everywhere: In the peaks of the mountains, in the middle of the forest, on the roof of the buildings or in the inners rooms of a house.
+They are a symbol of the respect of the Qiang towards their gods and represent mountain god, sheep god, stone god, ox god and other gods for things that are valuable to the Qiangs.
 White stone statues are objects of offerings.
 An old Qiang adage goes: "White stones are put on the path and black stones are put near the path", which illustrates that they divide black and white clearly and white stone has high opposition in their mind.
 White stands for justice and being reasonable and black stands for evil and poor-discipline.
 The purpose of setting up white stone spiritual tablet on roof is to fight evil with correct behavior and protect family members.

 On the roof of every Qiang tower usually there are five white stones.
 They symbolize the God of Heaven, God of Earth, God of the Mountains, God of the Trees and Goddess of the Mountains According to legend origin of worshipping white stones dates back the grand migration of the ancient Qiangs, who traveled to the upper reaches of the Minjiang River where they live now, and were invaded by "Gejis".
 Inspired by gods, the leader of the Qiangs used white stones and hard sticks as weapons and defeated the enemies.
 The Qiangs felt thankful to gods, but they didn't know what the gods looked like, so they used white stones as substitutes and have worshipped and offered sacrifice to them ever since.
 Some anthropologists believed to be the worship of the white stones is form of ancestor worship because the ancestors created stone artifacts and primitive farming tools and weapons were composed of stone.
 Stone has traditionally been deeply respected by ancient human beings because of its solidness and firmness.
 Nuwa (a goddess in legend) patched the holes in the sky with colorful stones, Jingwei (name of a mythical bird in legend) tried to fill up the sea with pebbles, there is legend about the stone in Mount Tai which can resist evil, and there is Giant Stone Worship in many places in the south, all of which are evidence.
 The Qiangs build house with stone, build weir with stone and they are famous for the stonemasons who make a living with their consummate skills.
 So it is not surprising that they respect and worship white stone.